-All articles5 min read
+All articles2 min read

 Philosophy Reading List: Where to Start (and What to Read Next)

-Portrait of Jack Willis
+Portrait of Lily Nguyen

 A philosophy reading list is only useful if you know why you're reading and what to do with the text.
-Below is a short list by theme—ancient, ethics, political, continental, global—with a sentence or two per entry and a link to a free learning path that takes you through it.
+Below is a short list by theme—ancient, ethics, political, continental, global—with one sentence per entry and a link to a free learning path that takes you through it.
 Treat it as a philosophy reading list for beginners: pick one thread, follow the path, then decide what to read next from the philosophy map or the path quiz.

 Ancient